haiku/website/content/guides/virtualizing/bhyve.md

 kldload if_tap
 ```

-However, the kernel modules will only remain loaded until you reboot your machine.
+The kernel modules will only remain loaded until you reboot your machine.
 In order to make the changes permanent, edit `/boot/loader.conf` by adding:

 ```sh
 # Kernel modules